Why work on rough paper?

 Solution 1

-This called for reinterpreting the design inspired by ‘Can Red Come Out to Play No.7 and 8’.
-Consequently, I decided to appreciate the line gaps, thus, work with them to celebrate the rough paper.
+I reinterpreted the design inspired by ‘Can Red Come Out to Play No.7 and 8’.
+Consequently, I decided to find a way to work with them to celebrate the rough paper.

-Moreover, the resulting lines and shapes were rough, unlike their forebears, therefore, satisfying my quest for “something new”.
+Moreover, the resulting lines and shapes were rough, unlike their forebears, thereby introducing the “something new” for which I was searching.

-Additionally, placing shapes and lines in Inktense can compensate for those I could not draw with graphite.
-Plus, additional linear elements with the pigment ink pen add complexity.
+Additionally, Inktense compensated for lines and shapes I could not draw with graphite, followed by adding linear elements with the pigment ink pen to add complexity.

-Pre-treatment to make the rough paper caused the Inktense to wick beyond past the graphite boundaries I managed to place.
+Intensive paper pre-treatment caused the Inktense to wick beyond past the graphite boundaries I did place.
 Accordingly, the clean lines and shapes I so much enjoyed from ‘Red Playground-Finish what you started’ would not be replicated in these new works.

 Solution 2

-Therefore, I intensified the strength of the Inktense solution to avoid stressing the paper with more fluid.
-Moreover, there are sure to be interesting effects from the earlier wicking.
-However, it will require using my imagination even more.
+Therefore, I intensified the strength of the Inktense solution to avoid further stressing the paper with more fluid.
+Moreover, I could end up with interesting effects from the wicking.
+However, it would require even more imagination.

-Further, applying blue Inktense in the next session should solidify the work with the final layering of primary colours.
+Further, I imagined that the blue Inktense that I planned to apply in the next session would solidify the work with the final layering of primary colours.

-Because I wanted ‘Red Playground 8 and 9’, to relate as much as possible to ‘Red Playground – Finish what you started’ it is important to give them a sense of form.
-However, the rough paper will, indeed, make this challenging.
+I desired that ‘Red Playground 8 and 9’, would look more like ‘Red Playground – Finish what you started’ This would mean to I’d need to give them a sense of form.
+However, the rough paper would, indeed, make this challenging.

 Solution 3

-The solution remains unknown as I’m writing this.
-Nonetheless, I will find a way to add dimensionality to both pieces.
-I just have to be okay that most likely it will differ from the straight-forward sense of form contained in ‘Red Playground – Finish what you started.’
-Furthermore, it gives me another chance to explore, solve problems, and expand my creativity.
+In the end, I opted to focus on pattern.
+I would find a way to add dimensionality to the red segment in each work.
+In the end I appreciated the difference in the sense of form contained in ‘Red Playground – Finish what you started.’
+Furthermore, it gave me another chance to explore, solve problems, and expand my creativity.

-Originally, I envisioned the bands that were added across the top and bottom to serve as a way to unify the two new works.
-Plus, they presented an opportunity to showcase the beautiful pretreatment of the paper.
+Early on, I included bands at the top and bottom of both Red Playground No.8 and No.9 as potentially to unifying the two works.
+Plus, they might be a way showcase the beautiful pretreatment of the paper.

 Nonetheless, in my creative excitement, I accidentally added Inktense to the bands.
 Therefore, I had to pivot.